Meet Carla Napier, MS

 Phone: (703) 471-4200

 Prior to joining HP Environmental, Carla worked at Abbot Nutrition and the Grocery Manufacturers Association (GMA), formerly the National Food Processors Association (NFPA).
-She has specifically studied environmental pathogens such as Salmonella serovars, Listeria spp., Escherichia coli serotypes, Legionella spp., Staphylococcus spp., and general microorganisms that can be problematic with a variety of food and water matrices or surfaces.
-She also holds a HACCP certificate and is certified to complete HACCP Train-the-Trainer courses.
-Additionally, Carla holds an active pharmacy technician license maintained in the state of Virginia for emergency and volunteer purposes.
+She has specifically studied environmental pathogens such as Salmonella serovars, Listeria spp., Escherichia coli serotypes, Legionella spp., Staphylococcus spp., and general microorganisms in multiple matrices.
+She also holds a Hazard Analysis Critical Control Point (HACCP) certificate, Better Process Control School Certificate, and was formerly recognized as a Certified Pharmacy Technician (CPhT) in the state of Virginia with a national certificate from the Pharmacy Technician Certification Board (PTCB).

 - Effect of Storage Temperature on the Outgrowth and Toxin Production of Staphylococcus aureus in Freeze-Thawed Precooked Tuna Meat, Journal of Food Protection (2016), 79 (4): 620-627.